inyourwalls/Blossom/README.md

 ### I cannot create a new wallpaper

-Disable "Loop" in the app, create a new wallpaper and you may check it again.
+If it looks like a crash whenever you try to select a photo for the wallpaper, disable "Loop" in the app and then you'll be able to create wallpapers again.

 ### Does it consume battery?